aksommerville/too-heavy/README.md

 ## TODO

-- By 22 December
-- - [x] Ensure I have a sane build environment on a laptop before leaving
 - By 1 January
-- - [x] Chest: Terminate action in progress.
 - - [ ] Final maps.
 - - [ ] Dialogue.
 - - [ ] Sound effects.